language

 When it comes to world-famous pilgrimage routes, many people probably think of Santiago de Compostela in Spain .

-Tanabe City , Wakayama Prefecture and Santiago de Compostela City, Spain have been holding a "Common Pilgrimage" since 2015.
-This recognizes people who have traveled designated sections of each route as having completed the "Common Pilgrimage."
+Tanabe City , Wakayama Prefecture and Santiago de Compostela City, Spain have been holding a "Dual Pilgrimage" since 2015.
+This recognizes people who have traveled designated sections of each route as having completed the "Dual Pilgrimage."

 The number of people who achieved this in 2024 was a record high of 3,272, and in 2025 it is expected to increase at an even faster pace, reaching 10,000 by April 2025.
 Why not take this opportunity to go on a pilgrimage?

-For more information about the "Common Pilgrimage" click here!
+For more information about the "Dual Pilgrimage" click here!

 Photo courtesy of Wakayama Prefecture Tourism Federation